Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Methods

-The key idea of zonal pricing is to aggregate nodes into zones and only consider transmission flows across zones.
-This simplifies the constraint set $\Psi$ significantly, enhances computational scalability, {and allows for portfolio bidding of larger market participants}.
-An important parameter of a zonal power system is the determination of the capacities of interconnectors between the zones.
+\textit{Zonal Market Clearing} The key idea of zonal pricing is to aggregate nodes into zones and only consider transmission flows across zones, which simplifies the constraint set $\Psi$ and enhances computational scalability.
+An important parameter of a zonal system is represented by the capacities of the cross-zonal lines.

 In the European market, two approaches have been implemented: the net transfer capacity (NTC) model and the flow-based market coupling (FBMC) methodology \citep{NEMOCommittee.2019}.
-FBMC was introduced in Central Western Europe in 2015 and has since been extended to neighboring markets.
-In FMBC, the net export possible from one zone to another is limited by the remaining available margin (RAM) on the critical network elements connecting the zones.
+FBMC was introduced in Central Western Europe in 2015 and has since been extended to neighboring countries.
+In FMBC, the net export possible from one zone to another is limited by the remaining available margin (RAM) on the critical network elements (CNEs) connecting the zones.
 The RAM is determined by the maximum allowable flow (e.g., thermal capacity) subtracting the physical flow before the optimization (the base case), and a flow reliability margin to cover uncertainty in the capacity and allocation computations \citep{marien2013importance, weinhold2023uncertainty}.
-The Flow-Based Market Coupling with Generation Shift Keys (FBMC-GSK) is the specific methodology currently being used in the EU.
-The way how the interconnection capacity between two price zones is calculated and allocated in FBMC-GSK depends on how various parameters are set and the critical network elements considered by the TSOs \citep{aravena2021transmission}, and cannot be predicted precisely for an eventual split of the German price zone.
-Furthermore, the FBMC approach necessitates access to a PTDF matrix that indicates how zone net position changes affect cross-zonal flows.
-Such a PTDF matrix is not included in the BZR data.
+FBMC with Generation Shift Keys (FBMC-GSK) is the specific methodology currently being used in the EU.
+The way how cross-zonal capacity is calculated and allocated in FBMC-GSK depends on how various parameters are set and the CNEs considered by the TSOs \citep{aravena2021transmission}, and cannot be predicted precisely for an eventual split of the German BZ.

 In our zonal market clearing implementation, we consider all interconnectors as critical network elements and model their physical characteristics via the DCOPF constraints (\ref{eq:dcopf}).
 In line with earlier literature \citep{tiedemann2024gebotszonenteilung, wyrwoll2018, voswinkel2019}, we compute a base case that only takes 80\% of the capacities of all interconnectors into account.
 Similar to the nodal model, this should take into account the $(N - 1)$ security criterion \citep{christie2000transmission}.
-The set of feasible zonal solutions can be written as:
+The zonal flow constraints can be written as:

-The mapping of nodes to zones is suggested by the ENTSO-E study on locational marginal pricing \citep{ACER.2022.BZRConfig}.
-Four different zonal splits were proposed for the German bidding zone, suggesting between two to four price zones.